d3b-center/ticket-tracker-OPC/.github/ISSUE_TEMPLATE/Manuscript-Analyses.md

+---
+name: Propose an analysis for a manuscript
+about: Use this issue template to propose a new analysis for a manuscript
+title: 'Proposed Analysis for manuscript:'
+labels: manuscript proposed analysis
+assignees: ''

+---
 <!--Hi there!
 Please take a moment to fill out the template below.-->

 #### Which manuscript does this ticket belong to ?